BastianBlokland/novus/README.md

 Example: `./bin/novrt examples/fizzbuzz.nx`.

+For more convenience you can also run `.nx` files without specifying the runtime:

+### Unix

-On unix if you add the runtime to your `PATH` you can straight up run `.nx` files:
+On unix this can be achieved by adding the runtime to your `PATH`.

+### Windows

+On Windows you will have to install file associations using `./bin/novrt --install` or run the `./bin/novus-install.bat` batch script.

+That way windows knows to open `.nx` files with the `novrt.exe` executable.
+To uninstall the associations later `./bin/novrt --uninstall` or the `./bin/novus-uninstall.bat` batch script.

+In either case the result is that you can directly run novus executables:
 ```
-chmod +x examples/fizzbuzz.nx
-examples/fizzbuzz.nx
+./fizzbuzz.nx
 ```

 ## Evaluator